 Economic Environment(0 = best, 30 = worst)

-The government of the United Arab Emirates (UAE) continued its efforts to silence dissent in 2013, convicting scores of activists and bloggers and further limiting an already constrained media environment.
-While the constitution provides for freedom of speech, the government uses its judicial, legislative, and executive powers to limit those rights in practice.
+While the United Arab Emirates (UAE) constitution provides for freedom of speech, the government uses its judicial, legislative, and executive powers to limit this right in practice.
 UAE Federal Law No. 15 of 1980 for Printed Matter and Publications regulates all aspects of the media and is considered one of the most restrictive press laws in the Arab world.
-It authorizes the state to censor both domestic and foreign publications prior to distribution, and prohibits criticism of the government, rulers and ruling families, and friendly foreign governments.
+It authorizes the state to censor both domestic and foreign publications prior to distribution, and prohibits criticism of the government, UAE rulers and ruling families, and friendly foreign governments.
 The law also bans publication of information that “causes damage to the national economy.”
 Violations of the law can result in fines and prison sentences.

-About a dozen newspapers are published in Arabic and English in the UAE, as well as several radio stations and terrestrial television stations.
+About a dozen newspapers are published in Arabic and English in the UAE, and there are several terrestrial-broadcast radio and television stations.
 Most media outlets are either government owned or have close government affiliations.
 The Arab Media Group and Dubai Media Incorporated operate as the Dubai government’s media arm, publishing several newspapers and operating television and radio stations.
 Privately owned newspapers such as the Arabic daily Al-Khaleej and its English-language sister paper, Gulf Today, are heavily influenced by the government.
 Almost all Arabic-language broadcast media that target the domestic audience are state owned and provide only the official view on local issues.
 However, satellite television service is widespread and provides uncensored access to international broadcasts.

 Most major papers receive government subsidies and rely predominantly on the official Emirates News Agency (WAM) for content and guidance on whether or how to cover sensitive local news.
-According to one estimate, only about 10 percent of working journalists in 2010 were native Emiratis.
-Observers note that expatriate journalists with relatively good pay have little reason to engage in risky critical or investigative journalism.
-In 2010, the NMC-supported Journalist Association allocated 1 million dirhams for training and developing Emiratis’ capacity in the field.
+Only a small minority of working journalists are native Emiratis, and observers note that expatriate journalists with relatively good pay have little reason to engage in risky critical or investigative journalism.